nidhiu/tomcatProvisioning/README.md

 # tomcatProvisioning
-Tomcats from Apache website to virtual machines defined in the host-inventory file.
+Tomcats from Apache website to virtual machines defined in the host-inventory file using ansible.

 ----